BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Jamaica to avoid the crowds but still enjoy great weather?
+When is the absolute best time to visit Jamaica to avoid the crowds and still get great weather?

 What's the best way to handle money and tipping in Jamaica?

-While US dollars are widely accepted, especially in tourist areas, it's good to have some Jamaican dollars (JMD) for smaller purchases or local markets.
-Tipping is customary for good service; 10-15% is standard in restaurants, and a few dollars for bellhops, housekeepers, and tour guides goes a long way to show your appreciation for their hard work.
+The Jamaican Dollar (JMD) is the official currency, but US Dollars are widely accepted, especially in tourist areas.
+It's a good idea to have some smaller USD bills for tips and local purchases.
+Tipping is customary for good service; around 10-15% is standard for restaurant staff, and a few dollars for bellhops, housekeepers, and drivers is always appreciated.

 What is the cheapest month to visit Jamaica?